hmchou56/centra8/hackathon2017/welcome.md

 ## Participants

-We are inviting students from our [CENTRA](http://www.globalcentra.org) and [PRAGMA](http://www.pragma-grid.net) partner countries including Japan, Taiwan, and Thailand.
+We are inviting students from our [CENTRA](http://www.globalcentra.org) and [PRAGMA](http://www.pragma-grid.net) partner countries including Japan, Taiwan, and Thailand as well as the University of Florida community.

 ## Prizes